 Two free email services have announced closures this week, forcing users to move to a different provider before they lose access to their email address.

-On Wednesday consumer champion Which? said it was shutting down which.net webmail on the 24th May.
-Which.net email addresses are holdover from its old dial-up internet service, and while it hasn’t offered internet access for many years there are still around 5,000 people using the free email.
+On Wednesday consumer champion Which? said it was shutting down which.net webmail on 24th May.
+Which.net email addresses are holdover from its old dial-up internet service, and while it hasn’t offered internet access for many years there are still around 5,000 people with a Which? email address.
 The decision has generated some anger from users who feel they’ve been abandoned with very little notice.

 Tesco.net email is the last remnant of Tesco’s home broadband service which was sold to TalkTalk in 2015.
 It was at one point a fairly popular ISP, with around 75,000 subscribers.

 Anybody affected by this news should immediately begin switching to a new email service.
 Not only could you miss out on messages from friends and family, an email address is often used to recover lost passwords.
-And in rare cases changing an email address is a more involved process because for security reasons you may need to contact support to request it be amended.
+In rare cases changing an address is a more involved process because for security reasons you may need to contact support to update it.
 Working through every associated web site or service can take some time if you’ve had the same email for years.

 Free webmail such as Outlook or Gmail is the best option for most people.
 We would not recommend using an email address associated with an internet service provider; not only could you lose the email if it shuts down, you may not get to keep it when switching broadband.